Clovis, New Mexico jail break: Independent investigation of the jail

 Dan Aguilar, a special agent with Chandler's office compiled an investigative report in late September which indicated the inmates stole a key that guards left hanging in a door lock while making plumbing repairs.
 The detention officers interviewed did not know if the key was left in the door, but at least one said it was possible.
 Chandler blamed the escape on "complacency" and "a failure to pay attention to detail."
 The report found pod checks scheduled every hour were not completed during the weekend leading up to the escape due to staffing shortages.
 It also found guards rarely entered the pods where prisoners were housed, and cell doors within the pods designed to be locked down at night did not work for several months, allowing inmates free run of the pods.
 Chandler said he hopes to see the jail's issues corrected, and said procedures and policies that should have been followed "have been thrown to the wind for quite some time."

 Chandler said the report did not find that the inmates received intentional help from jail staff, but an inmate told New Mexico State Police in a separate investigative report that at least one guard had assisted in the escape.
-Chandler, however, maintained all other interviews and evidence indicated the contrary, and said the inmate who made the accusation had a "history of conflict" with the guard. issued a separate investigative report in early October which revealed the inmates stole a cellular phone from a nurse in the jail's infirmary and used it to place several calls in the week before the escape.
-Unlike phone calls made from then jail's land lines, the cellular phone conversations were not recorded.
-Therefore, although authorities said they strongly believe some of the calls involved planning the escape, they were unable to determine the exact nature of the calls.
+Chandler, however, maintained all other interviews and evidence indicated the contrary, and said the inmate who made the accusation had a "history of conflict" with the guard.
+A separate investigative report in early October revealed the inmates stole a cellular phone from a nurse in the jail's infirmary and used it to place several calls in the week before the escape.
+Unlike phone calls made from the jail's land lines, the cellular phone conversations were not recorded.
+Although authorities said they strongly believe some of the calls involved planning the escape, they were unable to determine the exact nature of the calls.
 The phone was later found in the possession of an inmate who did not escape.